site15/my-dashboard/web/README.md

 ### Database Persistence

-The database data is persisted in a Docker volume named `pg-tools-postgre-sql-volume`.
+The database data is persisted in a Docker volume named `my-dashboard-sql-volume`.
 This means your data will be preserved between container restarts.

 To completely remove the data, you can remove the volume: